eliwagar/calculator/README.md

 # calculator
-calculator for complex numbers with dynamic libraryes
+calculator for complex numbers with dynamic libraries